sketchplugins/plugin-directory/README.md

 - [uiLogos](https://github.com/realvjy/uiLogos-sketch-plugin), by vijay verma: Insert professionally designed dummy logos of companies.
 - [Random Color Sketch](https://github.com/yunser/random-color-sketch), by “cjhgit”:
 - [Typographie Frenchy](https://github.com/Saint-loup/typographie-frenchy), by Saint-loup: Sketch plugin to automatically add typographic french conventions and non-breaking spaces
-- [Stark](http://www.getstark.co), by Stark Lab, Inc.: Ensure your design is accessible and high contrast for every type of color blindness.
 - [Light to Dark 🌓](https://github.com/pplcallmesatz/lighttodark), by Satheesh Kumar Selvaraj: To create light to dark mode
 - [🍳Pan](https://github.com/arvinxx/pan), by arvinxx: 用平底锅才是王者
 - [microwave](https://github.com/arvinxx/microwave-release), by arvinxx: 叮！你的设计已出炉~
 - [Sketch json](https://github.com/arvinxx/sketch-json), by arvinxx: a plugin to transfer sketch JSON into sketch Object
 - [WtDesign](https://github.com/wantedly/sketch-wt-design), by Yoshinori Kawasaki: Sketch plugin for Wantedly Design System
-- [Atlassian Vendor Sketch Plugin](https://github.com/atlassian/sketch-plugin), by Atlassian Design: Design your next Atlassian app with our component libraries and suite of Sketch tools 💎
 - [foodreau](https://github.com/maxdavid/sketch-foodreau), by Max David: Data supplier plugin for populating designs with real food recipes.
 - [Flat Export](https://github.com/TheSonOfThomp/sketch-flat-export), by Adam Thompson: Use this plugin to batch export layers to a single folder.
 - [Brandfolder](https://github.com/brandfolder/sketch-plugin-brandfolder), by brandfolder: Easily use your digital assets from Brandfolder right within your favorite platform for digital design!